-I made wedding photography my specialty.
-Wedding is an event that requires a special know-how in photography, and this goes far beyond pure technique.
-Of course, having high-performance equipment and mastering the technique is essential, because to be at ease and able to grasp the diversity of situations, without "missing" anything, you need to know how to handle ambiance photos, portraits, but also more solemn shots during the ceremonies.
-But this is far from being enough.
-For me, technique is only the pre-requisite to be able to concentrate on the emotions, those of the bride and groom first, and those of their guests.
+Wedding photography has become my specialty.
+It's an event that requires a particular know-how in photography, and this goes far beyond the pure technique.
+Of course, having a good equipment and mastering the technique is essential, because in order to be at ease and able to capture the diversity of situations, the preparations, the emotions, the party, the friends, the family, the good atmosphere, the laughter, the colors, the decoration, my equipment must be an extension of my eyes.
+But, it is far from being enough.
+The technique is only the prerequisite to be able to concentrate on the emotions, those of the bride and groom first, and those of their guests.
 It is undoubtedly the "subject" that is at the heart of my approach as a photographer.

-Know how to use your equipment in all conditions, be precise and stay focused.
-It also means knowing how to get along with other service providers throughout the day.
+Knowing how to use your equipment whatever the conditions, being precise and staying focused.
+It also means knowing how to get along with the other providers throughout the day.

-It's getting closer to what the bride and groom want to see from what they offer to my eyes and my camera, so that my photos look as much like them as possible.
+It is to get closer to what the bride and groom want to see, to what they offer to my eyes and to my camera, so that my photos look like them as much as possible.
 Only then do I feel I am being "fair" to them.